polari0/polari0/README.md

 Hi my name is Ilmari or Polari on Internet.
 Studying gamedevelopment and programming.
 Still at learning new stuff daily.
-If  you want to contact me discord is probs best bet right now Polari#5395
+If  you want to contact me you can send me email to ilmari.vainio01@gmail.com or trough Linkedin
+Ilmari Vainio

 <!---